FREQUENTLY ASKED QUESTIONS

 The ramps will be built in an area currently undergoing a lot of change, and the planned construction is coordinated with other nearby projects to maintain as much traffic flow as possible.

 The City of Toronto will share more information regarding ramp realignment and construction starting after the completion of this project as it becomes available.
 Those details will be available at the City of Toronto’s website.
-Webpage about the Gardiner East Project
+City of Toronto Webpage about the Gardiner East Project

 What are you doing to reduce traffic congestion?